 Sharing Life/Seeking Satisfaction Marriage

 The husband had dated little when he married to share his feelings, experiences, and dreams.
 The wife had been far more sociable, but married to satisfy her need to improve her social and financial status.
 For a time, the wife enjoyed being married to her husband.
 His career gave her a better social status, though his salary would never be high.
-After the babies started coming, the husband had to choose a profession that paid more.
+After the babies started coming, the husband had to choose a profession that paid enough to support his family.
 His new profession lowered the wife’s social status, but there was little she could do about it.
 The one thing she could do was to make him work extra hours to earn even more money.
 The husband had expected to share the feelings, experiences, and dreams of his children.
 Instead, he found himself spending time away from his children in order to satisfy his wife’s need for more and more money.

 When their children were older, the wife took a job at a company that allowed her to advance further than her husband had been able to advance.
 After several years, her salary was greater than his.
 She had improved her own social and financial status.
 The husband had to bury his feelings and set aside his dreams because his wife didn’t care about his dreams.
 She only wanted her husband to work long hours to make as much money as he could.
 The wife considered herself superior to her husband and felt that he had failed her.
 The wife did not share in her husband’s feelings, experiences, and dreams.
-Instead, she punished him by treating him like a servant, expecting him to do whatever she asked.
+Instead, she punished him by treating him like a servant, expecting him to do whatever she wanted.
 In this sharing life/satisfying need marriage, the unloved husband became an alcoholic and the unsatisfied wife became an abuser.

-This is my parents’ marriage.
+This was my parents’ marriage.

 Seeking Satisfaction Marriage